• Skip to primary navigation

 • This Bolognese recipe yields approximately 5-6 cups, depending on how much it reduces.
 Plan for about ½ cup per serving.

 Bolognese sauce is great to make in bulk to store for an easy meal later.
-Make sure to cool it completely before storing, to avoid harmful bacteria from forming.
+Cool it completely before storing, to avoid harmful bacteria from forming.

-Defrost frozen sauce completely it in the refrigerator before reheating in a pot set over low heat.
-(If you need to loosen up the sauce a bit, add more broth, stock or tomato sauce.)
+Defrost frozen sauce completely in the refrigerator before reheating in a pot set over low heat.
+(If you need to loosen up the sauce a bit, add more broth, stock, or tomato sauce.)

 💭 Frequently asked questions